rr-learning/rrc_2022_datasets/README.md

 This repository provides offline reinforcement learning datasets collected on the TriFinger platform (simulated or real).
 It follows the interface suggested by [D4RL](https://github.com/rail-berkeley/d4rl).

 The datasets are used for the [Real Robot Challenge 2022](https://real-robot-challenge.com).
+See also the [RRC 2022 Software Documentation](https://webdav.tuebingen.mpg.de/real-robot-challenge/2022/docs/).

 ## Installation